Tregony

+Tregony (Trerigoni), is a village in Cornwall, England, United Kingdom.
+Tregony was formerly a civil parish, but in 2021 it was merged with the neighbouring parish of Cuby to form a new parish called Tregony with Cuby.
+Tregony lies on the east bank of the River Fal, and is 6 miles east of Truro.
+The Fal was historically navigable up to a port at Tregony.
+The village today has a shop with post office facilities, the Kings Arms pub, a sports and social club and two churches.

+Tregony with Cuby parish also covers rural areas surrounding Tregony village, with several outlying farms.
+The part of the parish west of the River Fal was formerly the separate parish of Cornelly, which was absorbed into Tregony parish in 1934.
+At the 2021 census the population of Tregony with Cuby parish was 1,093 and the population of the Tregony built up area was 788.

 History

 The manor of Tregony was recorded in the Domesday Book (1086) when it was held by Frawin from Robert, Count of Mortain.
 Its earliest known spelling was Trefhrigoni, in 1049.
 There was 1 hide of land and land for 5 ploughs.
 There were 2 ploughs, 5 serfs, 3 villeins, 6 smallholders, 12 acres of woodland, 100 acres of pasture, 3 cattle, 40 sheep and 20 goats.
 The value of the manor was 15 shillings though it had formerly been worth 25 shillings.

-Tregony used to be considered a town, and the rotten borough of Tregony elected two members to the Unreformed House of Commons, until the Reform Act 1832 abolished its representation as a rotten borough.
-At that time the parishes of Tregony and Cuby were united.
-The arms of the borough of Tregony were A pomegranate Or slipped and leaved Vert.
+Tregony was once a port, but clay mining upriver in St Austell has caused the river to become silted over.

 Tregony was the birthplace of the Anglican churchman Archer Thompson Gurney.
 The Trewarthenick Estate in the hamlet of Trewarthenick in Cornelly parish, was the birthplace of William Gregor, a geologist-clergyman who discovered titanium.
 Captain William Hennah RN, who took part in the Battle of Trafalgar retired to Tregony and died there.

+Governance

+There are two tiers of local government covering Tregony with Cuby, at parish and unitary authority level: Tregony with Cuby Parish Council and Cornwall Council.
+The parish council meets at Tregony Village Hall on Back Lane.